 “The cloud technology is really taking off using online portals.”

 NIMBUS: So, how do you think a traditional accounting firm now needs to make a mindset change to compete successfully in this new environment?

 SHANE: Many wear the business advisor badge on their shopfront or their website.
 But, when challenged, they often say, “Well, you know, we were advised to put this on the door or on the website.”
 They don’t really embrace what that means, and I think different people have an opinion about what that means as well.

 But, in my view, on the most fundamental basic level, it’s about getting out.
 The traditional accountants just have to sit in the back office, turning out the accounts, sending them through the post, and not even having a face-to-face meeting with the clients in many cases.

 Let the technology take care of the leg work in terms of producing the accounts.
 Get out the back office, sit down with the client, and just have a conversation with them – not about crossing the T’s and dotting the I’s, but actually about what the numbers mean, and what are their aspirations.
 What would they really like those numbers to be?
 Maybe just ask them a few challenging questions.
 Get them to explore what the possibilities are.
 At the basic level, that’s business advisory, isn’t it?

 Get yourself a copy of Shane’s book free on his website (you have to register the download).
 And have a read on his insights of the changes needed by accounting firms to compete effectively.

-Cloud Document Management using a portal is where Shane sees the future for accounting firms.
+Cloud Document Management using a portal is where Shane sees the future for accountants and accounting firms.